 This is a question we are frequently asked.
 How do you install a ceiling fan when there is no ceiling access to run the fan cable?
-Usually it is possible to install a ceiling fan by replacing a light and installing a fan with a remote control.
-Check with your qualified electrician before buying your ceiling fan if a remote control is required.
+Usually, it is possible to install a ceiling fan by replacing a light and installing a fan with remote control.
+Check with your qualified electrician before buying your ceiling fan if remote control is required.

 Features to consider when buying a ceiling fan

 Most qualified electricians supply a range of ceiling fans and should be able to advise you on the most suitable fan for you.
 Qualified electricians and good retailers should be able to answer any questions you may have about the features of each ceiling fan.

 Not to be confused with the popular rock group AC (alternating current) and DC (direct current) are 2 types of ceiling fans.
 So what is the difference?

 DC ceiling fans deliver greater energy efficiency and are therefore becoming increasingly popular.
 They also usually have more settings, sometimes up to 7 to provide greater control over air movement.
 They also come with a higher price tag, usually over $300 each.

 AC fan is still more popular and is the obvious choice if you have a budget of under $300/fan.